Aonishiki Arata: Early career

 Yavhusishyn officially joined Ajigawa stable's training camp before the July 2023 tournament, and took the new apprentice examination.
 After obtaining a work visa, he made his debut in the September tournament of the same year.
 He was given the shikona Aonishiki Arata (安青錦 新大), a ring name created by merging the kanji for the color blue (青), referring to the Ukrainian flag, and the kanji meaning calm (安) and brocade (錦), from his master's own ring name (安美錦).
 He himself chose to bear the first name Arata (新大), as it is that of Arata Yamanaka (山中新大), the former captain and now coach of the Kansai University sumo club that helped him find refuge in Japan.
 Asked about this choice, Aonishiki replied "now I feel like we're fighting together".

 During his first professional tournament, Aonishiki won the jonokuchi division.
 At that point, he brought only the second championship to his stable after his stablemate Anōsho also won this division in July 2023.
 In January 2024, he claimed his second championship with the jonidan division, after a playoff against Kokonoe stable's Chiyotaiko.
-In March 2024 tournament he was promoted to sandanme, but after six consecutive wins, he lost to Kise stable's Nagamura in his last match for the tournament, ending his 20 bouts winning streak since his debut.
-For the May tournament he was promoted to makushita and Aonishiki finished it with a 6–1 record.
-During the September tournament of the same year, Aonishiki rose to the top of the makushita division, and after the tournament it was reported that his score of 6–1 would normally be enough for promotion to the jūryō division.
+In March 2024 tournament he was promoted to sandanme, but after six consecutive wins, he lost to Kise stable's Nagamura in his last match for the tournament, ending his 20 bout winning streak since his debut.
+For the May tournament he was promoted to makushita and finished with a record.
+During the September tournament of the same year, Aonishiki rose to the top of the makushita division, and after the tournament it was reported that his score of would normally be enough for promotion to the jūryō division.
 His promotion for the November tournament was confirmed after the post-tournament ranking meeting.